gem-coop/governance/Gem.coop-Governance.md

 1. A member may be removed from Gem.coop by an ordinary resolution of the PLC.
 A removed member may be reinstated by the usual admission process.

 1. All members will follow the [Gem.coop's Code of Conduct](https://github.com/gem-coop/.github/blob/HEAD/CODE_OF_CONDUCT.md).
-Changes to the code of conduct must be approved by the PLC.
+Changes to the code of conduct must be approved by the PLC by ordinary resolution.

 1. Members should abstain from voting when they have a conflict of interest not shared by other members.
 No one may be compelled to abstain from voting.